AdobeDocs/experience-manager-cloud-service.en/help/headless/graphql-api/graphiql-ide.md

 * **Save As** to persist a new query
 * **Save** to save updates changes to the persisted query that is currently loaded in the editor

-## Publishing persisted Queries {#publishing-persisted-queries}
+## Publishing persisted queries {#publishing-persisted-queries}

 Once you have selected your persisted query from the list (left panel) you can use the **Publish** and **Unpublish** actions.
-This will activate them to your publish environment for easy access by your applications.
+This will activate them to your publish (`dev-publish`) environment for easy access by your applications when testing.

 <!-- mention caching here? need more details -->

+>[!NOTE]
+>
+>The definition of the persisted query's cache `Time To Live` {"cache-control":"parameter":value} has a default value of 600ms.

-## Copy URL to access the raw query {#copy-url}
+## Copy URL to access the query from your app {#copy-url}

-The **Copy URL** option allows you to copy the URL used to directly access the persisted query.
-This can then be used for testing, or embedding in your application.
+The **Copy URL** option allows you to copy the URL used to directly access the persisted query and see the results.
+This can then be used for:

+* testing
+* embedding in your application, for use with your production environment

 For example: